-Targeted outcomes 1.
-Reduce RWAs across the Group by 25% or more 2 and reinvest the capital in higher- • \$290bn reduction in Group RWAs performing businesses.
-Reducing RWAs will help GB&M reach profitability targets GB&M return to Group target profitability; <1/3 of Group RWAs Continue to optimise our global network and reduce complexity through the ongoing application of the six-filter process that guides our decisions on where we do business Reduced footprint 3.
-Leverage our international network and strategic opportunity in the area covered by the Profit before tax: North American Free Trade Agreement to rebuild profitability in Mexico and deliver - US: about \$2bn satisfactory returns in the US - Mexico: about \$0.6bn 4.
+Targeted outcomes Reduce RWAs across the Group by 25% or more2 and reinvest the capital in higher- performing businesses.
+Reducing RWAs will help GB&M reach profitability targets \$290bn reduction in Group RWAs GB&M return to Group target profitability; <1/3 of Group RWAs Continue to optimise our global network and reduce complexity through the ongoing application of the six-filter process that guides our decisions on where we do business Reduced footprint Leverage our international network and strategic opportunity in the area covered by the North American Free Trade Agreement to rebuild profitability in Mexico and deliver satisfactory returns in the US Profit before tax:US: about \$2bnMexico: about \$0.6bn 4.
 Set up a UK ring-fenced bank Completion by 2018 5.
-Deliver \$4.5-5.0bn in cost savings • 2017 exit rate equal to 2014 operating expenses 6.
-Deliver revenue growth above GDP growth from our international network Revenue growth of international network above GDP growth 7.
-Capture growth opportunities in Asia including in China's Pearl River Delta, in the Market share gains Association of Southeast Asian Nations, and in our Asset Management and Insurance businesses About 10% growth per annum in assets under management in Asia 8.
-Grow business from our global leadership position in the internationalisation of the Chinese currency, the renminbi • \$2.0-2.5bn revenue 9.
+Deliver \$4.5-5.0bn in cost savings 2017 exit rate equal to 2014 operating expenses Deliver revenue growth above GDP growth from our international network Revenue growth of international network above GDP growth Capture growth opportunities in Asia including in China's Pearl River Delta, in the Association of Southeast Asian Nations, and in our Asset Management and Insurance businesses Market share gains About 10% growth per annum in assets under management in Asia Grow business from our global leadership position in the internationalisation of the Chinese currency, the renminbi • \$2.0-2.5bn revenue 9.
 Implement Global Standards, our globally consistent and rigorous financial crime controls Completion by end of 2017 10.
 Review the location of the Group's headquarters Completion by end of 2015